glorialulu/TSNet/docs/examples.rst

 Example Applications
 ====================

-Example 1 - End-valve Closure
+Example 1 - End-valve closure
 -----------------------------

 This example shows how to simulate the closure of